Connect with others who understand.

 Pediatrician

 Also considered a primary care physician, this team member should be in the loop from diagnosis to when the child becomes a young adult.
-The pediatrician usually has an established relationship with the child and can capture the big picture view of your child’s health and family history.
+The pediatrician usually has an established relationship with the child and can capture the big-picture view of their health and family history.

 Pediatric Neurologist